Both UI, which focuses on design, and UX, which covers user experience, are essential to digital product success.

 Webflow gives you the power to design without knowing HTML or CSS.
 With drag-and-drop functionality and an intuitive interface, Webflow gives you the creative freedom to build whatever you imagine.
 Using Webflow for building a prototype gives you an actual website, and generates accurate HTML and CSS code or JavaScript when implementing micro-interactions.
 Instead of taking a prototype and building a design from it, you already have what you need to give to a developer.
 You can also use a template if you don't want to start from scratch.

-Even Ryan Miyoshi, the lead designer at Webflow, decided to ditch prototyping tools and start designing and building straight in Webflow.
+Even Ryan Miyoshi, former lead designer at Webflow, decided to ditch prototyping tools and start designing and building straight in Webflow.

 Webflow also offers a library of essential web design and development courses for both beginners and experts alike.